-5th bullet point: An appropriate transport assessment to ensure suitable arrangements for access onto Whitewall Corner Hill road and on local roads, including an appropriate traffic management plan that reflects the volume of traffic using the site in connection with the development and other activities taking place within the quarry site

-7th bullet point: Appropriate arrangements for assessment, control of and mitigation of effects such as ancillary development, noise, blasting, and dust and including a cumulative impact assessment which demonstrates the relationship of any proposed development on the allocated site with existing operations; the potential for consolidated mitigation of the operation and control at the quarry and ancillary infrastructure; measures to ensure adequate protection against potential impacts on residential amenity and use of the stables; and monitoring (and where appropriate, reporting) of potential impacts.

-8th bullet point: Appropriate restoration scheme using opportunities for habitat creation and which relates to the whole of the guarry site
+- on local roads, including an appropriate traffic management plan that reflects the volume of traffic using the site in connection with the development and other activities taking place within the guarry site. - Mitigation of impact on right of way users and other recreation activities in the vicinity including the route of the Yorkshire Wolds cycle route - Appropriate arrangements for assessment, control of and mitigation of effects such as ancillary development noise, blasting, and dust and including a cumulative impact assessment which demonstrates the relationship of any proposed development on the allocated site with existing operations; the potential for consolidated mitigation of the operation and control at the quarry and ancillary infrastructure; measures to ensure adequate protection against potential impacts on residential amenity and use of the stables; and monitoring (and where appropriate reporting) of potential impacts. - Appropriate restoration scheme using opportunities for habitat creation and which relates to the whole of the quarry site.